Princeton-AI2-Lab/ZoomClick/README.md

-# ZoomClick
-A Practical and Training-free Method for GUI Grounding.
+# Zoom in, Click out: A Practical and Training-free Method for GUI Grounding